Kolten Wong: High school and college career

-Wong was a two-sport star at Kamehameha Hawaii High School in Keaau, Hawaii, playing baseball and football.
+Wong was a two-sport star at Kamehameha Schools Hawaii in Keaau, Hawaii, playing baseball and football.
 As a baseball standout, Wong batted .600 during his senior year and was named a co-winner for the 2008 Hawaii Baseball Player of the Year honor.
 Wong was a top scholar as well.

 The Minnesota Twins drafted him in the 16th round of the 2008 Major League Baseball draft.
 A scout from the Twins presented Wong with a $75,000 contract offer, which he refused, stating that "after taxes, it's not even that much".
 Wong chose not to sign, opting to attend the University of Hawaii, where he played college baseball for the Hawaii Rainbow Warriors.

 In a game against Loyola Marymount in his freshman year, he hit three home runs (HR).
 The Rainbow Warriors won a Western Athletic Conference (WAC) tournament in his sophomore year and a regular season championship.
 Against Louisiana Tech in the WAC tournament, he hit the game-tying and game-winning home runs.
 Wong was a three-time first-team All-WAC selection.

 As a freshman, he played center field and batted .341 with 11 HR.
 During his sophomore year, he hit .357 with a .534 slugging percentage (SLG), .436 on-base percentage (OBP), 19 stolen bases and 40 runs batted in (RBIs).
 Playing for the Orleans Firebirds of the Cape Cod Baseball League (CCBL) in 2010, he was named a CCBL All-Star and the Pat Sorenti Most Valuable Player.
 His batting average (.341) ranked him third in the CCBL that summer, his slugging (.452) was fourth, OBP (.426) second, and stolen bases (22) second, while making just four errors in 145 chances for a .972 fielding percentage.
 Wong was inducted into the CCBL Hall of Fame in 2016.

 During his junior year at Hawaii, Wong led the team in batting average at .378 and was fourth in the WAC; he also finished fourth in the WAC in SLG (.560) and third in OBP at .492.
 Other totals included 48 runs scored, 11 doubles, seven home runs, 23 stolen bases, and 42 bases on balls.
 Wong was named a Baseball America All-American in 2011.
 He finished his college career with a .358 batting average (245 hits in 684 at-bats), 47 doubles, 25 home runs, 145 RBIs, a .563 SLG and .449 OBP.
 He stole 53 bases in 71 attempts.

-The University of Hawaii baseball program retired Wong's jersey number, 14, in 2017.
+The University of Hawaii baseball program retired Wong's uniform number, 14, in 2017.